 Alternatively, this education may be acquired through responsible work or self-study, if another qualified actuary familiar with the work is willing to attest to the knowledge of the opining actuary.
 To meet the experience requirement, an actuary is required to have at least three years of responsible experience relevant to the Opinion, under the review of another actuary who was qualified to issue the Opinion at the time the review took place.

+Where the Appointed Actuary has relied on other experts for data, assumptions, projections, or analysis, the Appointed Actuary is required by VM-30 to provide certifications from those being relied upon that opine on the accuracy, completeness, or reasonableness of the information provided, as well as to 1) evaluate the data, assumptions, or projections for reasonability and consistency, 2) reconcile to the annual statement to the extent possible, and 3) perform other reviews and tests as the Appointed actuary deems necessary.
+Thus, where Appointed Actuary has relied on other experts for data, assumptions, projections, or analysis, it is necessary that both the experts being relied upon satisfy the knowledge statements with respect to the scope of their certification, as well as the Appointed Actuary satisfy the knowledge statements in these areas to allow the review for reasonability and consistency, reconciliation, and determining the necessity of and completing any other reviews and tests.

-Note: Because the Life Blank may include Health Reserves, specifically on Exhibits 6 and 8, the life appointed actuary should have exposure to long-duration health products commonly sold by life companies, such as LTC, disability and dread disease products, and therefore will also need to refer to the Health Knowledge Statement.
+Note: The Life Blank may include Health Reserves, specifically on Exhibits 6 and 8, , such as LTC, disability and dread disease products.
+In such cases, the Appointed Actuary will also need to refer to the Health Knowledge Statement.
 If a specific life and health insurance company has

-health products, the appointed actuary must also meet the portions of the health knowledge
+health products, the Appointed Actuary must also meet the portions of the health knowledge

 statements related to those specific products.

-DRAFTING NOTES: The regulators may allow caveats in the stem since not all statements filed on the Blue Blank will include every item listed in the Knowledge Statement.

-To address the regulatory concern of “not knowing what you don’t know,” a comprehensive listing is a good direction.
-These knowledge statements should also be seen as a flexible document that keeps old products relevant while being updated to allow for new product concepts along the way

-It may be beneficial to include guidance in a cover page or introduction to the knowledge

-statements that suggests a “best practice” for the actuary, encouraging record keeping of the key items and an explanation of how the actuary met the requirement, such as when they achieved a credential or what their 1 or 3 years of experience looked like, which is kept updated.
-This record is particularly valuable when there are changes within their organization, to help an Appointed Actuary think about and know about when working with a new product.Actuarial Opinion Scope
+Actuarial Opinion Scope

-The Life Actuarial Opinion Scope, per VM-30, Section 3.A.5. states that the scope of the opinion is:
+The Life Actuarial Opinion Scope, per VM-30 Section 3.A.5, states that the scope of the opinion is:

 Exhibit 5 Reserves (Life)